-Baidu, Inc. (BIDU) CEO Yanhong Li on Q1 2020 Results - Earnings Call Transcript

 Baidu Core revenue declined 13% year-over-year in the first quarter, which is stronger than many advertising verticals.
 Our wide-spanning sales channel allowed Baidu's marketing services to diversify and benefit from the pockets of growth in the first quarter, such as online businesses and key account customers.
 Our new AI businesses also fared well during the first quarter.
 Cloud, DuerOS and Apollo all saw healthy business growth in Q1.

-During the first quarter, we quickly retooled Baidu's AI capabilities to help users, municipalities and organizations better cope with the pandemic crisis as part of Baidu's social responsibility.
-For example, through Baidu Health, one of the largest and most comprehensive health and wellness platform in China, we provided tens of millions of free online doctor consultation and powered many third-party medical apps with Baidu's online health care services, such as online pneumonia screening, to free up hospitals for critical emergency.
+During the first quarter, we quickly retooled Baidu's AI capabilities to help users, municipalities and organizations better cope with the pandemic crisis, as part of Baidu's social responsibility.

+For example, through Baidu Health, one of the largest and most comprehensive health and wellness platform in China, we provided tens of millions of free online doctor consultation and powered many third-party medical apps with Baidu's online health care services, such as online pneumonia screening, to free up hospitals for critical emergencies.

 More than 100 Apollo-powered autonomous vehicles have been deployed across 17 cities in China, including Wuhan, Beijing, Shanghai, Shenzhen and Xiamen, to provide medication, face masks and food deliveries and unmanned fever-screening and sterilization services.

-We -- COVID-19 was a black swan event, and we turned the crisis into opportunities for Baidu.
-Let me share with you a few observations that we believe will support Baidu's near-term recovery and fuel the long-term growth of our search and feed business.
+COVID-19 was a black swan event, and we turned the crisis into opportunities for Baidu.
+Let me share with you a few observations that, we believe, will support Baidu's near-term recovery and fuel the long-term growth of our search and feed business.

-First, according to QuestMobile, Baidu App was one of the fastest growing in DAUs among the top 10 apps in China in February.
+First, according to QuestMobile, Baidu App was one of the fastest growing in DAUs among the Top 10 apps in China in February.
 This trend continued into March, even as the pandemic outbreak leveled off from the peak.
-As a leader in information- and knowledge-centric Internet, Baidu is well positioned to allow users to easily fact-check information, which is a long-term demand on the backdrop of rampant misinformation on the Internet.
-Our expanding mobile ecosystem further solidifies Baidu's capability, affording users native app-like experience of third-party content and services without leaving Baidu App.
+As a leader in information and knowledge-centric Internet, Baidu is well positioned to allow users to easily fact-check information, which is a long-term demand on the backdrop of rampant misinformation on the Internet.
+Our expanding mobile-ecosystem further solidifies Baidu's capability, affording users native app-like experience of third-party content and services, without leaving Baidu App.
 BJH accounts plus Smart Mini Program and Managed Page together provide Baidu's in-app search an unmatched experience.

 Second, user behavior in China is shifting from browser search to in-app search, with the latter now accounting for the majority of Baidu's mobile search traffic.
 Baidu App has an advantage in in-app search because most users visit with an intent to search.
 Such user intent is difficult to build especially in apps that are developed for non-search purposes.
-In-app search creates a positive, reinforcing cycle among users, customers and partners.
+In-app search creates a positive, re-inforcing cycle among users, customers and partners.
 In the age of AI, Baidu can deliver better user experience when users log in, better conversions when our marketing customers log in and better content distribution when content providers log in.

-Our twin-engine search-plus-feed allows users to consume feed when they are visiting without an intent in mind, increasing overall user stickiness.
+Our twin-engine search plus feed allows users to consume feeds when they are visiting without an intent in mind, increasing overall user stickiness.
 In-app search also monetizes better than browser search.
 The shift in user behavior from browser search to AI-powered in-app search is a positive to Baidu's long-term growth.

 Third, with the Chinese economy recovering, SMEs are starting to rebound at an encouraging pace, especially with the support of government policies towards SMEs.
-Our survey of marketing services customers and distributors show that heavy-hit verticals such as health care, franchising and auto/logistics may recover faster in the months ahead.
+Our survey of marketing services customers and distributors show that heavy-hit verticals such as health-care, franchising and auto/logistics may recover faster in the months ahead.

 Baidu's new AI businesses have weathered COVID-19 headwinds well, and the future looks even more promising.
 IDC's data indicates that smart speakers are becoming one of the major Internet gateways in China.
 In 2019, smart speaker shipments doubled from the prior year, while smartphone shipments dropped 8%, resulting in smart speaker shipments surpassing 10% of smartphone shipments in China.
-One interesting trend to note is that mobile users are adding smart devices in their homes so that they have a hands-free, voice-enabled, connected device nearby while keeping their phones free for texting and other mobile-centric activities.
+One interesting trend to note is that: mobile users are adding smart devices in their homes, so that they have a hands-free, voice-enabled, connected device nearby, while keeping their phones free for texting and other mobile-centric activities.

 The Chinese government recently touted new infrastructure investments amounting to trillions of U.S. dollars to speed up economic recovery and boost sustainable growth.
 Baidu's smart transportation and cloud service stand to benefit from these government projects.

 Let's begin our operational review with MEG, our mobile ecosystem group.
-In March, with the nation shifting from shelter-in-place to back-to-office, Baidu App DAUs experienced strong growth, reaching 222 million.
-That's up 28% year-over-year.
-In-app search queries grew 45% year-over-year, and feed time spent was up 51% from a year ago.
+In March, with the nation shifting from shelter in place to back-to-office, Baidu App DAUs experienced strong growth, reaching 222 million, up 28% year-over-year.
+In-app search queries grew 45% year-over-year, and feed time spent was up 51% , from a year ago.
 These impressive stats show that Baidu is widely recognized as the place to find more comprehensive, timely and reliable information.
 Our efforts to strengthen Baidu's mobile ecosystem through our mobile building blocks is making a huge difference.
 Third-party content and services through BJH accounts, Smart Mini Programs and Managed Pages now make up the majority of our mobile search results.
 This interplay enables search users to engage with search results by liking or posting comments, which dramatically improves the quality of and livens up search results.

 In-app search provides a better user experience, and logged-in users on Baidu App have increased to almost 60% by the end of March.

 Baidu's content verticals add in-depth and authoritative content to Baidu's content ecosystem.
-For example, our health and wellness vertical includes a health care Wiki, BJH accounts of doctors and other well-respected professionals in the medical field, health care Smart Mini Programs to provide online doctor consultation and Managed Pages from a large network of health care providers.
+For example, our health and wellness vertical includes a health care Wiki, BJH accounts of doctors and other well respected professionals in the medical field, health care smart mini programs to provide online doctor consultation, and Managed Pages from a large network of health-care providers.

-In the first quarter, Baidu Health held more than 100 live broadcasting events on COVID-19 and other health care-related topics, hosted by industry experts.
+In the first quarter, Baidu Health held more than 100 live broadcasting events on COVID-19 and other health-care-related topics, hosted by industry experts.
 Baidu Health allows users to register for doctor appointments, buy health insurance, research information on hospitals and certified doctors, and connect users to hundreds of thousands of doctors for online consultation.

-Baidu's building blocks are dynamic because content by topical interest are scattered in news feed, in apps and on mobile websites on the Internet.
-Through Baidu's building block, we can pull all of the content by topical interest together, deliver the content to users through search and feed and allow users to transact without leading Baidu's platform.
-Just as how we have developed the Baidu Health, we are using the same dynamic building block architecture to develop B2B and beauty verticals, just to name a few.
+Baidu's building blocks are dynamic, because content by topical interest are scattered in news-feed, in apps and on mobile websites on the Internet.
+Through Baidu's building block, we can pull all of the content by topical interest together, deliver the content to users through search and feed, and allow users to transact without leaving Baidu's platform.
+Just as how we have developed the Baidu Health, we are using the same dynamic building-block architecture to develop B2B and beauty verticals, just to name a few.

 Baidu's knowledge products complement third-party content provided through Baidu's building blocks, providing users an oasis from the rampant misinformation on the Internet.
-For example, users have come to know Baidu Wiki as the authoritative source for fact-checking in China.
+For example, users have come to know Baidu Wiki as the authoritative source for fact checking in China.
 Baidu Knows is another important knowledge product, which we have upgraded with innovative Q&A features and more video content, resulting in daily questions posed increasing 150% over the past year.
-Baidu's comprehensive set of knowledge products, including Baby Knows and Baidu Experience, make it easier for users to fact-check and seek critical and reliable information.
+Baidu's comprehensive set of knowledge products, including Baby Knows and Baidu Experience, make it easier for users to fact check and seek critical and reliable information.

 Baidu's mobile ecosystem is making great progress with video.
 In March, total daily video views within Baidu's knowledge products grew 100% year-over-year, and short videos viewed within Baidu's family of apps was up 68% year-over-year.
 We have been expanding Baidu's library of short videos and live streaming, particularly around information and knowledge.
-For example, in the first quarter, we hosted 10 sessions of hour-long live streaming, Wandering through Civilization, which is added to our library for VOD playback.
+For example, in the first quarter, we hosted 10 sessions of hour-long live streaming Wandering through Civilization, which is added to our library for VOD playback.

-Let me quickly cover the progress of Baidu's mobile building blocks.
 BJH content network now hosts 3 million publisher accounts, up 44% year-over-year.
-In March, the number of publishers providing original content grew 178% year-over-year due to the large user scale of the Baidu platform, including Baidu App, Haokan, Quanmin and Baidu Wiki.
+In March, the number of publishers providing original content grew 178% year-over-year, due to the large user scale of the Baidu platform, including Baidu App, Haokan, Quanmin and Baidu Wiki.

-Baidu Smart Mini Program continues to see strong user growth, with MAUs on Baidu App reaching 354 million, up 96% year-over-year.
-And total MAUs, including users from Baidu's open network, reached over 0.5 billion in March.
-The number of Baidu Smart Mini Programs grew over 26 fold year-over-year and is up 35% sequentially as developers are drawn by the rapid user growth.
-Continuing the tradition of Baidu serving SMEs, Baidu Smart Mini Program enables long-tail apps with high-quality content to operate an effective business.
-For example, Yizhikan Comics [ph] grew the DAUs on its Baidu Smart Mini Program 4.6 fold sequentially in March, exceeding the traffic on its own app.
-Leveraging Baidu's user insight and AI technology, Yizhikan [ph] more effectively attracted and retained users.
-For example, repeat users accounted for over 1/4 of its Smart Mini Program DAUs and contributed to over half of its subscription revenue.
+Baidu Smart Mini Program continues to see strong user growth, with MAUs on Baidu App reaching 354 million, up 96% year-over-year, and total MAUs, including users from Baidu's open network, reached over half a billion in March.
+The number of Baidu smart mini programs grew over 26 fold year-over-year and is up 35% sequentially, as developers are drawn by the rapid user growth.

+Continuing the tradition of Baidu serving SMEs, Baidu smart mini program enables long-tail apps with high-quality content to operate an effective business.
+For example, Yizhikan Comic grew the DAUs on its Baidu smart mini program 4.6 fold sequentially in March, exceeding the traffic on its own app.
+Leveraging Baidu's user insight and AI technology, Yizhikan more effectively attracted and retained users.
+For example, repeat users accounted for over 1/4 of its smart mini program DAUs and contributed to over half of its subscription revenue.

 Turning to Managed Page.
-More and more advertisers are choosing Baidu Managed Page as the landing page for their ads over their HTML sites as we expanded Managed Page's industry-specific offerings.
-The structured data setup of Managed Page, capturing predesigned fields customized for each industry, allows Baidu to better monitor the information from third parties and provides users with more reliable information.
+More and more advertisers are choosing Baidu Managed Page as the landing page for their ads over their HTML sites, as we expanded Managed Page's industry-specific offerings.
+The structured-data setup of Managed Page, capturing pre-designed fields customized for each industry, allows Baidu to better monitor the information from third-parties and provides users with more reliable information.

-Revenue from Managed Page was above 20% of Baidu Core marketing revenue, slightly down from last quarter, as marketing services customers from sectors like health care and franchising pulled back in the quarter.
+Revenue from Managed Page was above 20% of Baidu Core marketing revenue, slightly down from last quarter, as marketing services customers from sectors like health-care and franchising pulled back in the quarter.
 Nevertheless, we are excited about the potential of Managed Page.
-Marketing services customers can leverage the resources of Baidu's hosted marketing platform, such as ad creation tools, Baidu user insight and CRM features, to improve sales lead generation and conversion.
+Marketing services customers can leverage the resources of Baidu's hosted marketing platform, such as ad creation tools, Baidu user insight, and CRM features, to improve sales lead generation and conversion.
 SMEs would not otherwise have the wherewithal to employ AI capabilities if the search traffic were diverted to their own mobile sites.

 On the monetization front, Baidu's hosted marketing platform has been instrumental in pushing out effective ad tools by having our marketing services customers log in.
-For example, after releasing a set of video ad creation tools, video ads grew to 38% of feed revenue in March, up from 29% in December.
+For example, after releasing a set of video-ad creation tools, video ads grew to 38% of feed revenue in March, up from 29% in December.

 Moving to DuerOS.
-In the first quarter, DuerOS voice assistant's strong momentum continued, with monthly voice queries from first-party devices reaching 3.3 billion in March, up almost fivefold from last year.
-Total monthly voice queries reached 6.5 billion, up almost threefold from last year.
+In the first quarter, DuerOS voice assistant's strong momentum continued, with monthly voice queries from first-party devices reaching 3.3 billion in March, up almost 5 fold from last year.
+Total monthly voice queries reached 6.5 billion, up almost 3 fold from last year.

 Time spent on Xiaodu devices is also growing rapidly, especially on smart displays, whose average daily time spent per device reached over 3 hours in March, up over 20% quarter-over-quarter.
 The popularity of DuerOS in China is drawing top apps, like Douyin, Kuaishou, Bilibili and WeSing, to join the DuerOS skills store.
 DuerOS now offers over 3,800 skills, spanning a wide range of genres, including education, video, online games and live streaming.